metrodroid/metrodroid/ISSUE_TEMPLATE.md

 - [ ] I have attempted to understand the card format on my own.
 - [ ] I have provided notes on what I've found so far.

-Please provide:

-- All device and version info from the application's about screen.
+## Description of the issue

+## For card-specific issues

+- Name of the card type:
-- The name of the card and transit operator, and a link to their web site.
+- Name of the transit operator:

-- If reporting card decoding issues (eg: balance is reported incorrectly for a supported card), provide dumps of the affected card by email.
+- Location:

+For all issues reading a _currently supported card format_ (eg: balance shown is incorrect), please export a card dump from Metrodroid and email it to me privately.

+## Steps to reproduce

+1.
+2.
+3.

+## Expected behaviour

+## Actual behaviour

+## Workarounds (if any)

+## Logs

+Generate a bug report ZIP using the instructions here: https://developer.android.com/studio/debug/bug-report.html

+Please do not attach it to this issue.
+You may be asked for a copy later via private email.

+## Details from About screen:

+- Version:
+- Model:
+- Manufacturer:
+- Android OS version:
+- NFC:
+- Mifare Classic: